A Scala Tutorial for Java Programmers

 Compiling From the Command Line

-To compile the example, we use scalac, the Scala compiler. scalac works like most compilers: it takes a source file as argument, maybe some options, and produces one or several output files.
+To compile the example, we use scala compile command, which will invoke the Scala compiler, scalac. scalac works like most compilers: it takes a source file as argument, maybe some options, and produces one or several output files.
 The outputs it produces are standard Java class files.

-This will generate a few class files in the current directory.
+This will generate a few class files in the current directory (-d option sets the compilation output directory).
 One of them will be called HelloWorld.class, and contains a class which can be directly executed using the scala command, as the following section shows.

 Running From the Command Line

-Once compiled, a Scala program can be run using the scala command.
-Its usage is very similar to the java command used to run Java programs, and accepts the same options.
+Once compiled, the program can be run using the scala run command.
+Its usage is very similar to the java command used to run Java programs, and accepts similar options.
 The above example can be executed using the following command, which produces the expected output:

 Hello, World!